rdbruce/game/README.md

 ### SDLHolder LTexture and LTimer

-These are the bones of the SDL implimentation I mentioned above.
+These are the bones of the SDL implementation I mentioned above.
 I did not write LTexture LTimer, or the SDLHolder constructor.
 I simply organized them into seperate files and wrote the SDLHolder class to wrap the SDL initialization.

 ### pMath

 I have been saving the best for last

-peni_j() are functions that impliment the system of ODEs describing the double pendulum.
+The pen() functions implement the system of ODEs that describe the double pendulum.
+The functions take a system state struct as an input and return the equation's respective derivatives.
 ![our odes](ODE_system.png)
+[Decomposition of pendulum ODEs into the ODEs that we use.]

+RK4() implements a step of the [Runge Kutta 4 method](https://en.wikipedia.org/wiki/Runge%E2%80%93Kutta_methods).
+It takes a time step, one pendulum state value (theta or phi), and a callable for the respective state value pen() equation.
+RK4() calculates and returns the next pendulum state value in the time series.

+simulate() is where we call RK4() to find the pendulum state values and store them in the export pointer.
+The function stores the state values in temporary variables so that new state values will not influence the calculations of other state values.
+Once we have all the values we put them into normal variables and store them in the export pointer.
+The h variable times each calculation so it can be used in the next calculation. h represents the time elapsed in the system that we need to calculate for, as a consequence this program is time accurate.

 ## Dependencies